limosoft-de/raffytimelapse/README.md

 This program is completly free of charge, without any advertisement and open-source.
 Please feel free to report any bugs or feature request.

 ## Translations
-If you speak a language that I don't speak, please feel free to help translate Raffy Timelampe.
+If you speak a language that I don't speak, please feel free to help translate Raffy Timelapse.
 Translations can be easily submitted via POEditor: https://poeditor.com/join/project/NvVnFAiGax